Paramita-ghosh/MediSaathi/README.md

 - The application uses Nodemailer for email reminders and confirmation emails.
 - The community module supports post creation, listing posts, and liking posts.
-- The chat feature was present in the codebase but is currently removed from the dashboard UI.

 ---